vdechen/DataAnalysis_NGO/README.md

 # NGO_DataAnalysis

 # Project Goal and Description
 This data analysis and visualization project aimed at presenting the work of OBA-Floripa NGO to authorities and the general population.
-The idea is to claim the need for continued funding resources, given the positive impact of the organization activities in public health issues.
+The idea is to claim the need for continued funding resources, given the positive impact of the organization's activities in public health issues.

 # Technologies
 - Python (Pandas, Numpy, Regex)